SeunMatt/fstackapi_php/README.md

  ?>
  ```

+- Finally, you can put `access_token` in the environment for use.
+In which case, the default `base_url` will be used.

-It is from this file that the `ConfigHelper` class will read the config token from by default.
+ The `ConfigHelper` class will read the configuration first from the env, then try the Laravel config helper,
+ and finally try the config file in root dir of package.

 FormStack Object Instantiation